 Anatomic/Clinical Pathology Track

-Specifically, PGY-1 is devoted entirely to Anatomic Pathology.
-In each month, residents train in both Surgical (~75% of the work time) and Autopsy Pathology (~25%).
+In the first year of anatomic pathology training (either PGY1 or PGY2), residents train in both Surgical (~75% of the work time) and Autopsy Pathology (~25%).
+The first year of AP also includes a one-month rotation in Cytopathology.
 In Surgical Pathology, residents are exposed to different organ systems and the broad range of specimens, both small and large.
 Of note, in our program subspecialty signout rotations are of one or two week duration rather than one or two month blocks.
 We believe this provides a significant training advantage as residents are continually exposed to disease entities in each organ system throughout the year, thereby reinforcing learning.
 Importantly, to promote optimal acquisition of diagnostic skills, we give residents ample time to study and diagnose their slides prior to signing out their cases with attending staff pathologists.

-Year 2 is devoted entirely to Clinical Pathology.
-The first eight months of the year are divided into four 2-month rotations in the core disciplines: Chemistry; Hematology/Coagulation/Hematopathology; Microbiology; and Transfusion Medicine.
-This sequence allows repeat, advanced, one month rotations in each of the core laboratories.
-This arrangement exposes residents optimally to all of the laboratories while allowing consolidation of the entire laboratory medicine experience by the end of the year.
+In the first year of clinical pathology training (either PGY1 or PGY2), the first eight months of the year are divided into four 2-month rotations in the core disciplines: Chemistry; Hematology/Coagulation/Hematopathology; Microbiology; and Transfusion Medicine.
+This sequence allows repeat, advanced, one month rotations in each of the core laboratories in the last four months of the academic year and exposes residents optimally to all of the laboratories while allowing consolidation of the entire laboratory medicine experience.
 Our laboratory management curriculum (including quality control, quality assurance and utilization review) includes not only lectures but exercises such as a mock laboratory inspection to help residents better understand key concepts.
-Informatics, and the use of new technologies are integrated into the rotations.
-We emphasize clinical context and the laboratorian serving as a clinician and consultant.
+We also recently developed and implemented a new Informatics curriculum based on the national Pathology Informatics Essentials for Residents (PIER) resources (https://apc.memberclicks.net/pier).
+In CP, we emphasize clinical context and the laboratorian serving as a clinician and consultant.
 Furthermore, we integrate residents within greater hospital teaching conferences (e.g., “Firm” case sessions involving internal medicine faculty, residents and students).

 All of our rotations occur at BIDMC with two exceptions.
 Residents learn pediatric pathology during a rotation at Children's Hospital Boston, in a large, well-organized department with an excellent faculty and educational resources.
 The Forensic Pathology rotation occurs at the Massachusetts Medical Examiner's Office in Boston with a large volume of medical-legal autopsies.